Mehran Kardar

 Research

-1. Non-equilibrium collective behavior as in turbulence, aggregation and deposition in growth, transport with random inputs and outputs., etc., is best described starting from phenomenological equations constructed on the basis of symmetries and conservation laws.
-We have successfully applied this methodology to several problems involving polymers, flux lines, and growing surfaces.
+- Non-equilibrium collective behavior (as in active matter, aggregation and deposition in growth, transport with random inputs and outputs., etc.) is best described starting from phenomenological equations constructed on the basis of symmetries and conservation laws.
+We have successfully applied this methodology to several problems involving polymers, flux lines, and growing surfaces and bacterial range expansions.

 (Supported by the US, National Science Foundation)